hwadii/melanoma-detection/README.md

 ## Run
 * `npm start`
   * creates `final.bmp`
-  * and you can see each step of the process by pressing space
+  * press space to see each step of the process